Attractions and activities

 - Brienz or Meiringen is perfect if you want to see Lake Brienz, the many road passes south-east of Meiringen, the lakes of Lungern and Sarnen north of Brienz, and even Lake Lucerne.
 Brienz is small, but it has most facilities you’ll need as a tourist.

 - Thun, Spiez and the smaller village of Faulensee on Lake Thun.
-We also like the views from villages on the northern shore of the lake, for example Hünibach, Hilterfingen and Oberhofen.
-But since they can only be reached by bus and not by train, we like the southern Lake Thun shore a bit better.
+I also like the views from villages on the northern shore of the lake, for example Hünibach, Hilterfingen and Oberhofen.
+But since they can only be reached by bus and not by train, I prefer the southern Lake Thun shore.

-- If you prefer staying at a campsite, consider Neuhaus, just west of Interlaken.
-It’s located beautifully on the eastern corner of Lake Thun.
+- If you prefer staying at a campsite, consider Neuhaus and Unterseen, just west of Interlaken.
+They’re located beautifully on the eastern corner of Lake Thun.

 - Goldswil, Ringgenberg or Brienz on Lake Brienz.
 These towns have a train station.
-We also like the views from the lakeside town Bönigen, which is directly east of Interlaken, and from Iseltwald on the southern shore.
-However, both of these towns have only bus connections and no train stations.
+The views from Bönigen, which is directly east of Interlaken, and from Iseltwald on the southern shore are pretty too.
+But both have only bus connections and no train stations.

 Mountain villages with great views